rcm-webdev/mern-market/README.md

-# Digital Signage Application
+# SignCast Application

-A full-stack digital signage app.
-Builty with Node, Mongo, Express and React featuring JWT auth.
+SignCast, a full-stack digital signage app.
+Built with Node, Mongo, Express and React featuring JWT auth.
 Users can create, read, update, and delete advertisements with a clean, responsive interface.

 Link to project: [will update with a link to project]